 To validate the usefulness of this data I did an extensive analysis of Rubbish's Polk Street survey zone, a three block sector on a commercial strip in San Francisco that the group had been doing regular pickups on.
 I had a year's worth of data (130,000 points in all) to work with.

 Executing on this project required some tricky geospatial join operations.
 I built a small special-purpose Python package called

 streetmapper to help me through this process.
 I wrote a blog post discussing these problems in detail: Bringing together building, block, street, and point data.

 Overall I learned a ton of interesting stuff working on this engagement.
-The resulting blog post did well on Reddit and made the front page of Hacker News.
+The resulting blog post made the front page of Hacker News.